 Ways to Pay the Remaining Balance

 Many families pay for college using a piecemeal approach, pulling from a variety of resources.
-Use FAME’s Calculating Resources Worksheet to help identify what resources you may have available.
+Use FAME’s Resources to Pay the Balance Worksheet to help identify what resources you may have available.

 Private or outside scholarships are a great way to close the gap and get the bill paid.
 Students should apply for scholarships while in high school and continue to do so once in college.
 Search for scholarships using free online scholarship searches.
 Also, ask the financial aid office if there are scholarships available through the school that require a separate application.
 If you receive an outside scholarship, let your financial aid office know as early as possible.